core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 +--------------------------------+            |  ..................
 | Am I a reverse-proxy using the |            |  : Deliver the    :
 | exact value of these Uri-Path, |---NO-------+  : request to the :
-| Uri-Host, and Uri-Port options |               : application    :
+| Uri-Host, and Uri-Port Options |               : application    :
 | for proxying?                  |               :................:
 +--------------------------------+